puru02/django-anymail/docs/esps/index.rst

     :widths: auto
     :class: sticky-left

+.. [#caveats]
+    Some restrictions apply---see the ESP detail page (usually under "Limitations and Quirks").

+.. [#nocontrol]
-\* See ESP detail page for limitations and clarifications
+    The ESP supports tracking, but Anymail can't enable/disable it for individual messages.
+See the ESP detail page for more information.

 Trying to choose an ESP?
 Please **don't** start with this table.
 It's far more important to consider things like an ESP's deliverability stats, latency, uptime,